Before the Bell: What every Canadian investor needs to know today

 U.S. drillers have added rigs for 19 straight weeks, bringing the total 722, the highest number since April 2015 and the longest run of additions on record, energy services firm Baker Hughes Inc. says.

-Meanwhile, gold prices stayed at nearly one-month highs on a softer U.S. dollar and investor nervousness following the weekend G7 and NATO meetings where U.S. President Donald Trump pledged to fight protectionism but wouldn't back a global climate-change accord.
+Meanwhile, gold prices stayed at nearly one-month highs on recent weakness in the U.S. dollar and investor nervousness following the weekend G7 and NATO meetings.
 Spot gold and U.S. gold futures straddled break-even early on.
 Silver prices were marginally higher.

 Currencies and bonds